domain-protect/terraform-aws-domain-protect/docs/slack.md

 # Slack

-A Slack app with OAuth is the default, recommended setup for Domain Protect notifications.
+By default, Domain Protect delivers notifications to Slack using an App with OAuth token authentication.

 The Slack OAuth token is stored as an AWS Secret.